 Turning northward on to the Campbell Highway, follow the path of several rivers and long...

 Turning northward on to the Campbell Highway, follow the path of several rivers and long lakes, many only previously seen by the most avid outdoorsman.
-Arriving in Faro, this small town set under the gaze of the mountains invites travellers to visit the Campbell Region Interpretative Centre to learn about the history and geography of the surrounding area.
-Visitors may also enjoy a visit to the former lead-zinc mine – once the largest producer in the world.
+If time permits, stop in Faro to visit the Campbell Region Interpretative Centre and learn about the history and geography of the surrounding area Arrive in Carmacks later in the day for an evening at leisure.

 Travelling farther northward, your day will be spent travelling through the wilderness of the Yukon...